 Check out this short YouTube video of a propane tank exploding in the Kent County Recycling and Education Center in Michigan.

 Do you have a ton of old binders?
-Take them to your nearest Office Depot or Office Max store to get $2 off your next binder purchase.
+Hold onto them until the start of the school year and then take them to your nearest Office Depot or Office Max store to get $2 off your next binder purchase.

 Lots of old books you've grown out of?
 Take them to Goodwill!
 Or if they are in bad shape, you can put soft cover books in your residential recycling cart.